Who Saw Her Die?: Production

-Who Saw Her Die? was written by Massimo D'Avack, Francesco Barilli, Aldo Lado and Rüdiger von Spiehs; it was directed by Lado and Vittorio De Sisti.
+Who Saw Her Die? was written by Massimo D'Avack, Francesco Barilli, Aldo Lado and Rüdiger von Spiehs; it was directed by Lado.
+Vittorio De Sisti was the film's second unit director.
 The film's music was composed by Ennio Morricone, whose score was released separately in 1972.

 The film was shot on location in Venice; one of the film's chase scenes was filmed at the Molino Stucky flour mill, a run-down building which was later renovated as a Hilton hotel in 2008.

 In both the Italian and English versions, Lazenby's voice is dubbed by other actors.

-Italian films were rarely shot with usable sound and were dubbed in post-production.
+Italian films of the time were rarely shot with usable sound and were dubbed in post-production.
 For the English version, Lazenby was dubbed by American actor Michael Forest.

 Release and reception

-Who Saw Her Die? was also distributed under the title of The Child.

 In his book Italian Horror Film Directors, Louis Paul has described Lazenby's performance as one of the actor's best, although he regretted that some dubs of the film did not use Lazenby's voice.

 Danny Shipka, author of Perverse Titillation, compared the film stylistically to Nicolas Roeg's film from the following year, Don't Look Now, which shares a Venetian setting.
-Shipka noted that Lado avoided the explicit gore and sexual elements usually present in a giallo film, instead focussing on "an aura of uneasiness".
+Shipka noted that Lado avoided the explicit gore and sexual elements usually present in a giallo film, instead focusing on "an aura of uneasiness".

 Buzz McClain of AllMovie awarded Who Saw Her Die? three-and-a-half stars out of five, highlighting Lazenby's performance and Morricone's score; McClain felt that the film's plot was unnecessarily complicated, but that this was compensated for by its setting and cinematography.

 From Sweden, With Love complimented the main actor in 2020: "The film is uncompromisingly brutal in its resolve and George Lazenby is brilliant as the dejected, possibly sociopathic, lead.”